 The Junior Certificate results are due out shortly and the newspapers will highlight again the problem of underage drinking.
 Irish teenagers are one of the highest binge drinkers in Europe.
+So how can you talk to your teen and help them enjoy a good night out with their friends?
+Read ahead and we've got some tips for you!

 Binge drinking can directly cause accidents and injury as well as depression, anxiety, suicide and attempted suicide.
 Alcohol consumption has risen 48% in the past ten years.
 The average age for teens to start drinking is 14 to 15, three years younger than it was thirty years ago.
-What can you do as a parent in the lead up to the night?
+What can you do as a parent in the lead up to the Junior Cert results night?

 A teenager with positive self esteem is less likely to misuse alcohol or drugs.
 Sporting activities and clubs occupy them and build a solid sense of themselves.
 Empower your child to make good and informed choices.
 Finally, set a good example and model responsible behaviour around alcohol.